 14. Arts Law Enforcement

-This job ranks right up there in the coolness factor.
+Another job for history majors that ranks high in the coolness factor is an agent in arts law enforcement.
 For people who studied art history as a specialization, there is the FBI’s Art Crime Team.
 This 20-person task force investigates crimes involving:

-Since getting its start in 2004, this specialized crime unit has recovered at least $800 million in stolen artwork.
-The historians who work in this unit must have both an understanding of art history and an understanding of the law as it relates to art theft and fraud.
+Since its start in 2004, this specialized crime unit has recovered $800 million in stolen artwork.
+Historians who work in this unit must have both an understanding of art history and the law as it relates to art theft and fraud.

 15. Exhibit Designer